 Why the question mark over ginseng about the use during pregnancy and lactation was a question mark

 Simply put, because it contains effective triterpenoids ( panaxosdids ) that pass through the placental barrier into breast milk.
 Purely theoretically, panaxosides, though completely harmless in adults, could negatively affect embryogenesis without the TCP physicians seeing them over the millennium.
 Practically it is not, and even seems, that even ginseng children benefit (scientific references can be found in the question).

 Why a smaller question mark hangs above the glossy eye than the ginseng

 Simply put, for three reasons:

 - Lesklokorka quantitatively contains less triterpenoids than ginseng

 - In addition, it is usually consumed in a smaller amount than ginseng

 - The hormonal modulation effect is not as pronounced as in ginseng

 While for mature, quality, dry red ginseng , the total panaxoside content is around 20%, with glossy glossy glossy glitter the content of triterpenoids (so-called ganoderic acids) is below 1%.
 In addition, Glossy is usually consumed in small quantities - its solid, woody consistency or great consumption does not.
-Ganoderic acids, but specific "polysaccharides", in particular proteoglycans that do not pass through the placenta or breast milk, are the most important effective anticancer agent of gloss.
+Ganoderic acids, but specific "polysaccharides", in particular proteoglycans, that do not pass through the placenta or the breast milk, are the most important effective anti-cancer component of gloss.